Search This Blog

 Really Retro Movie Review: 1954's "The Long, Long Trailer"

-To me, "The Long, Long Trailer" is such a great film.
-Perhaps you have to tow a travel trailer across the country with your significant other to truly understand the emotions in this film, but, seeing how I loved this movie as a child nearly 30 years before I ever towed our trailer clear across America, I'd say it does a great job of conveying those emotions to the uninitiated viewer.
+"The Long, Long Trailer" is such a great film.
+Perhaps you have to tow a travel trailer across the country with your significant other to truly understand the emotions in this film, but seeing how I loved this movie as a child nearly 30 years before I ever towed our trailer clear across America, I'd say it does a great job of conveying those emotions to the uninitiated viewer.

 I remember asking, "So, it's Lucy and Ricky in an RV?"
 His reply was, "Sort of.
 It's Tacy and Nicky towing an RV.
 It's a completely separate movie with the actors who play Lucy and Ricky playing other people."

-Confused, because I thought Lucy and Ricky WERE Lucy and Ricky, I popped the tape into the VCR when he went home.
+Confused because I thought Lucy and Ricky WERE Lucy and Ricky, I popped the tape into the VCR when he went home.

 I was instantly mesmerized.

-I'm so glad that conversation one Sunday afternoon brought this movie into my life as it's gone on to become one of my top three favorite movies of all time!
+I'm so glad that conversation one Sunday afternoon brought this movie into my life, as it's gone on to become one of my top three favorite movies of all time!
 It's also given my wife and I things to laugh about during our own RV trips.

 The cast is filled with Hollywood icons and several well-known character actors.